g1ftmkyelu/friendzone/README.md

-# Connectify
+# FriendZone

-This project was generated using MERN stack generator and is optimized for CDevEditor.
+This project is a social networking platform named "FriendZone", resembling Facebook in core functionality but with a distinct Emerald Green color scheme.
+It uses vanilla CSS for styling and is built with Ruby on Rails.

 ## Project Structure